ckb-next/ckb-next/README.md

 **Note:** Key notifications are _not_ affected by bindings.
 For instance, if you run `echo bind a:b notify a > /dev/input/ckb1/cmd` and then press the A key, the notifications will read `a up` `a down`, despite the fact that the character printed on screen will be `b`.
 Likewise, unbinding a key or assigning a macro to a key does not affect the notifications.

+Additionally, the following notifications will be generated at `ckb0/notify` regardless of circumstance:
+- `<serial> added at <path>` whenever a device is connected.
+- `<serial> removed from <path` whenever a device is disconnected.
+These messages are only generated at `ckb0/notify`, not at the node for the actual device.

 Known issues
 ------------